peidevs/peidevs.github.io/content/code.md

 ## Credits and CoC License

-Original source and credit for the Code of Conduct: [http://2012.jsconf.us/#/about](http://2012.jsconf.us/#/about) &amp; [The Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)
+Original source and credit for the Code of Conduct: [http://2012.jsconf.us/#/about](http://2012.jsconf.us/#/about) & [The Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US)